FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Introduction

 \section{Introduction}

 Remote sensing (RS) image classification plays a crucial role in a wide range of RS applications \cite{li2024deep,la2023learning,zhang2023single}.
 In recent years, deep learning (DL) techniques have significantly advanced the performance of RS image classification by enabling the extraction of discriminative features to represent the complex content of images \cite{sumbul2020deep,fang2025deformable}.
-Traditional DL techniques typically rely on centralized data aggregation.
+Most existing DL techniques typically require that all training data to be collected and stored on a single central server for model training.
 However, RS images are often distributed across decentralized image archives (i.e., clients) \cite{buyuktas2024federated}.
 Due to bandwidth and storage limitations, consolidating all RS data on a central server is challenging \cite{chen2021communication}.
 This challenge is further compounded due to the continuous increase in the volume and resolution of RS data.
 In addition to data storage constraints, there are also growing concerns about data sensitivity and privacy in decentralized image archives.
 In RS, especially with the continued advancement of high-resolution imagery, there is an increasing risk of capturing sensitive information \cite{mcamis2024over}.
 As an example, satellite images used in urban monitoring can reveal detailed views of private properties, such as building layouts and vehicles, thereby raising ethical and legal concerns related to personal privacy.
 Additionally, while RS images alone may not raise privacy concerns, their combination with other data sources can lead to situations that pose significant privacy risks.
 As an example, the fusion of RS images and socio-economic data (e.g., income levels, education, health statistics etc.) can significantly increase the risk of re-identification.
 This enables highly detailed profiling of specific communities or even individuals.
 In addition, legal regulations often prohibit the sharing of RS images that involve the monitoring of sensitive sites such as borders or critical infrastructure \cite{avtar2021remote}.
 These challenges highlight the need for a learning approach that enables collaborative model training across distributed RS image archives, where RS images remain unshared due to privacy concerns and legal constraints.